Exclusive with Former Browns/Ravens Defensive Lineman Anthony Pleasant

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let us know about what you’ve been up to since football and how you’re doing?
+First, can you let me know what you’ve been up to since football and how you made the transition to post-NFL life?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail